-25. Full details of administrative arrangements will be given to Scholars with notification of their awards, but in considering whether to apply for an award, candidates may like to be aware of the points covered below.

-26. Fares for Marshall Scholars to travel to the United Kingdom will be paid from their place of residence in the United States to their university in the UK.
+- 26. Full details of administrative arrangements will be provided to Scholars Elect with notification of their awards, but in considering whether to apply for an award, candidates may like to be aware of the points covered below. - 27.
+Fares for Marshall Scholars to travel to the United Kingdom will be paid from their place of residence in the United States to their university in the UK.
 The fares will cover economy class air travel in the US, economy class transatlantic air fares to the UK, and standard class train fares in the UK.
-No other expenses of travel can be met but the Commission has discretion to pay the fares of dependants where agreed in advance as outlined in points 20 and 21.
+No other expenses of travel can be met but the Commission has discretion to pay the fares of dependants where agreed in advance as outlined in points 21 and 22.